InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Results and discussions

-On the other hand, it is demonstrated in Figure \ref{fig:heat_fluxes_builtup_surfaces} that re-emitted longwave radiations ($L^{\uparrow}$) from a concrete wall can be a serious contributor to UHIs, in particular at night.
-This observation is justified by the fact that the conductive heat flux ($Q_G$) seems to be relatively low through the concrete wall of Building C. Thus, it can be confirmed that negative values of the net-all wave radiation ($Q^*$) at night appear to be due to the outgoing longwave radiation from the concrete wall.
+Although these observations do not seem to add a considerable knowledge to the contribution of building fa\c{c}ades on UHIs, they have not been illustrated with this level of detail in any study using satellite thermal images or UCMs.
+On the one hand, satellite thermal images can only capture vertical surfaces, and thus, cannot assess heat fluxes from glass and concrete walls \cite{ngie2014assessment, deilami2018urban}.
+On the other hand, UCMs often ignore glass walls and do not properly evaluate the solar exposure on concrete walls \cite{ching2013perspective, garuma2018review, jandaghian2020comparing}.
+The latter limitation is explained from the fact that UCMs assume street canyons to be symmetric.

-According to results shown in Figure \ref{fig:heat_fluxes_trees}, vegetation also emits more longwave radiations than it absorbs at night.
-However, the heat emitted by longwave radiations looks to be balanced by the sensible heat absorbed by the vegetation, which makes the net heat added into the outdoor environment negligible.
+Similarly to observations made on concrete walls, Figure \ref{fig:heat_fluxes_trees} shows that vegetation appears to emit more longwave radiations than it absorbs at night.
+However, the heat emitted by longwave radiations looks to be balanced by the convective heat absorbed by the vegetation, which makes the net heat added into the outdoor environment negligible.
 While the vegetation does not seem to add or extract much heat from the outdoor environment at night, it appears to generate a visible net-cooling effect during the day.
-The net-cooling effect is largely due to the fact that the vegetation emits little sensible heat and releases a considerable amount of latent heat.
+The net-cooling effect is largely due to the fact that the vegetation emits little sensible heat by convection and releases a considerable amount of latent heat.
 This observation implies that vegetation refreshes the outdoor environment by evapotranspiration more than warming it by convection from its surface.
 At Positions II, III, and IV, it seems that vegetation can even directly absorb heat from the outdoor environment by convection during the day, creating a more significant cooling effect.

+Heat fluxes presented in Figure \ref{fig:heat_fluxes_trees} diverge from those usually assessed from methods using UCMs.
+UCMs, like the one studied by \cite{lee2008vegetated}, often make the big leaf assumption to evaluate heat fluxes of vegetation in a street canyon.
+In other words, vegetation is modelled as a horizontal surface with a different thermal absorptivity than other built-up surfaces.
+As a result, the net-heat storage of vegetation is estimated with a slightly lower magnitude than this of built-up surfaces.
+As reported by \cite{watling2008mechanisms}, and as implied in Figure \ref{fig:heat_fluxes_trees}, plants appear to behave like many living organisms who release sensible and latent heat to thermoregulate their body temperature.
+The net-heat storage of vegetation is then negligible in comparison to this of built-up surfaces.